Need a fresh side dish idea? Try these Asian-Inspired Roasted Brussel Sprouts – delicious, crispy, and packed with flavor!

 - Enjoy immediately!

-These brussel sprouts pair really well with roasted salmon and and sweet potatoes, or roasted chicken and brown rice.
+These brussel sprouts pair really well with roasted salmon and and sweet potatoes, or roasted chicken and rice.
 Either way – this one’s a hit!